con/open-brain-consent/README.rst

 --------------

 Data must be de-identified before distribution.
-We will collect information on ref:`existing <annonimization_tools>`_ and possibly establishing new pipelines to standardize annonimization of neuroimaging data to simplify data sharing.
+We will collect information on :ref:`existing <chap_annonimization_tools>` and possibly establishing an *ultimate* easy to use pipeline to standardize annonimization of neuroimaging data to simplify data sharing.

 Useful links